Efficient End-to-end Language Model Fine-tuning on Graphs: Experiment

-In this section, we investigate the computation efficiency and scalability during the LLM fine-tuning stage.
-We select BERT and DeBERTa as the LLM architectures since they are used in the baselines of GIANT and GLEM.
+In this section, we investigate the computation efficiency and scalability during the LM fine-tuning stage.
+We select BERT and DeBERTa as the LM architectures since they are used in the baselines of GIANT and GLEM.
 The results in Table~\ref{tab:efficiency} reveal the following noteworthy observations:

-\begin{itemize}[leftmargin=0.3in] \item The iterative training strategy such as GLEM and self-supervised training strategy such as GIANT exhibit significantly higher memory cost or running time compared to the cascaded structure such as Supervised-FT.
-The computational requirements for GIANT are orders of magnitude higher than others, and it runs Out of Memory (OOM) in our experiment.